 - swollen lymph nodes in the neck, underarms or groin

-- pain and/or feeling of fullness in the abdomen after eating only small amounts – caused by an enlarged spleen
+- pain and/or feeling full after eating only a small amount – caused by an enlarged spleen

-- tiredness – caused by a lack of red blood cells
+- tiredness – caused by a low red blood cell count (anaemia)

-- frequent and persistent infections – caused by a lack of normal white blood cells leading to lowered immunity
+- frequent and persistent infections – caused by low levels of normal white blood cells (neutropenia) leading to lowered immunity or few protective antibodies to help fight infections

 - high temperature (fever) without any other signs of infection